jan-hofmeier/wafel_unlimit_mlc/README.md

 - Disables SCFM (SLC cache for MLC)

-If you unlimit the size of the MLC, you first need to format it and reinstall the system files.
-A second stroopwafel plugin will be provided to do the format and install.
+If you unlimit the size of the MLC, you need to format it and reinstall the system files.
+A this can be done with the [wafel_setup_mlc](https://github.com/jan-hofmeier/wafel_setup_mlc) stroopwafel plugin.